These Americans are devoted to the old Latin Mass. They are also at odds with Pope Francis.

 Almost everybody at St. Francis has a story about starting in the mainstream rite and discovering, with a convert’s zeal, the Latin one, conducted in a language most don’t understand.
 And almost everybody has a story about how their lives, thereafter, had changed.

 For Jacob Bauer, 24, that meant applying the principles of the church to nearly every aspect of his family life.
 It meant modesty — no trips to the beach, for instance, where revealing clothing would be on display.
 It meant refraining from gossip.
-It meant a defining 2017 conversation with his eventual wife, Hannah, now 25, about how the role of men and women had become wrongly blended during modern times, and how something more traditional would be best for their family.
+It meant a defining 2017 conversation with his eventual wife, Hannah, now 25, about how the role of women had veered off course during modern times, and how something more traditional would be best for their family.
 So Hannah decided to reconsider her optometry career goals and stay home to raise a family.
 They now have one young child and hope to have more.
 Hannah wants to home-school the children.

 “I was given the conviction I could do that from church,” where many women were going the same route, she said.

-Note: An earlier version of this story misidentified a seminarian as an altar boy in a caption.
-It also misattributed two quotes to Kwasniewski, when they were instead from an article he had shared, with endorsement.
-The caption has been corrected and the two quotes removed.